rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: I'll get to how to dynamically create modules in a real, which is a key feature, but that's separate ...
 There's a semantic surface we need to be able to cover in an API.
 But basically, the code evaluated in `eval` is a script, not a module.

 AWB: So you've chosen to expose an eval() method that evaluates ???.
-You could also choose to expose an `import` method
+You could also choose to expose an `import` method.

 DH: I think it's important to expose the minimal API you need first and not mix them in with conveniences.
 What's the minimum set of stuff that I need.
 This is an EWM kind of API.
 It's a low-level API to begin with and people can build abstations on top of it.